Even the base R8 comes well-equipped, though Audi makes it possible to dress the car up with plenty of features--for a price, of course.

-Audi's proprietary MMI infotainment interface offers a lot of rich functionality, but takes some time to learn.
+Audi's infotainment interface (called MMI) has rich functionality, but can take some time to learn.

 Upgrades to the interior are conveniently packaged to start, then essentially limitless through Audi's personalization services.
 A convenience package includes Audi's "parking system plus" with rearview camera, hill-hold assist, and power-folding, auto-dimming, power-adjustable, and heated side mirrors.

 The basics are also covered, with standard power windows, locks, and mirrors; keyless entry; automatic climate control; portable music player interface for the audio system; SD storage slots; Bluetooth with a seatbelt-mounted microphone; a USB port; and SiriusXM satellite radio.
 The new V10 Plus skips the now-standard Bang & Olufsen sound system for weight savings, but it can be added back in as an option.

 The standard sport seats are manual-adjust but supportive and comfortable; power-adjustable seats are available on V-8 models, and standard on V-10s.
 Also standard is a Bang & Olufsen sound system, navigation, and a leather-and-Alcantara-trimmed interior in a choice of colors.